JuergenGutsch/blog/_source/_posts/2019-10-02-aspnetcore30-workerservice.md

 ## Let's create an example

-With the next couple of post I'm going to create a small example.
+With the next couple of post I'm going to create an example on how to use worker services.

 I'm going to write weather station that provides a gRPC endpoint to fetch the whether data of a specific date.
 I'll also write a worker service that fetches the data using a gRPC Client and prepares the data for another app that will displaying it.
 At the end we will at least have three Applications: